Defensible Lockmaster's House

 Description of Historic Place

-The Defensible Lockmaster’s House is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental values.
+The Defensible Lockmaster’s House at Clowes Lockstation is a Recognized Federal Heritage Building because of its historical associations, and its architectural and environmental values.

-The Defensible Lockmaster’s House reinforces the historic character of its park-like setting at Upper Brewers Lockstation and is a familiar local landmark.
+The Defensible Lockmaster’s House is compatible with the domestic character of its rural setting at Clowes Lockstation and is a familiar landmark to local residents and visitors.

 The character-defining elements of the Defensible Lockmaster’s House should be respected.

-Its good aesthetic, very good functional design and very good quality materials and craftsmanship, for example: the single-storey massing with a hipped roof, and a central chimney; the thick, stone exterior walls of evenly coursed masonry with infilled loopholes; the placement of the windows and doors; the wooden, open porch, and the small wood frame addition at the rear; the interior configuration.
+Its good aesthetic, good functional design and good quality craftsmanship, for example: the simple, square, single-storey massing; the hipped roof, and the chimney; the exterior walls of thick, evenly coursed masonry; the symmetrical placement of the windows and doors; the single-storey clapboard addition with full-length verandah; the interior configuration.

-The manner in which the Defensible Lockmaster’s House reinforces the historic character of its park-like setting at Upper Brewers Lockstation and is a familiar local landmark, as evidenced by: its overall scale, design and materials, which harmonize with the lock station surroundings; its visibility, due to its prominent location adjacent to the canal, which makes it a local landmark.
+The manner in which the Defensible Lockmaster’s House is compatible with the domestic character of Clowes Lockstation and is a familiar local landmark, as evidenced by: its overall scale, design and materials that are compatible with its rural surroundings; its familiarity within the area due to its elevated location and role associated with the canal.

 Heritage Character Statement